 Review of concepts required for licensure examination and entry into the practice of professional nursing.
 Includes review of application process of National Council Licensure Examination for Registered Nurses (NCLEX-RN) test plan, assessment of knowledge deficits, and remediation.
-Prerequisite: RNSG 1162, RNSG 1343, RNSG 1412 and RNSG 2261 with a grade of "C" or better.
-Co-requisites: RNSG 2332 and RNSG 2262.

 RNSG 2261.
 NURSING CARE OF THE CHILDBEARING AND CHILDREARING FAMILY CLINICAL